whage/thesis/thesis.md

 [@wiki-variance]

 ### Function parameter bivariance in TypeScript
-TypeScript is a gradually typed superset of the JavaScript language with optional type annotations and provides a typechecker and transpiler for JavaScript programs.
+TypeScript is a gradually typed superset of the JavaScript language with optional type annotations and provides a type checker and transpiler for JavaScript programs.
 Thanks to its type inference, every valid JavaScript program is also a valid TypeScript program so it is possible to gradually transform a JavaScript codebase into a TypeScript one.
 TypeScript's static type system is unsound by design to allow for "backwards compatibility" and an incremental transition from dynamically typed JavaScript codebases.